 Every now and again I make something that puts a smile on my face just thinking about it and today these sea story stones are that thing.
-As a not overly artistic person I do panic a little bit before I start any project.
+In the past I’ve shared a lot of sea crafts for kids but I still feel like a not overly artistic person so I do panic a little bit before I start any project.
 Will it work?
 Will it look ok?
 But from the moment I started this project I was just so happy with how it went and even better – the kids absolutely loved them and have been playing with them all day, I kept hearing my son tell my daughter stories of pirates, boats and jellyfish when I was getting their lunch ready.
 Of course now that I’ve figured out how to make these super cute stones it seems only right to share this story stones DIY with you!

 This post contains affiliate links

 Story Stones Materials

 Stones – picked up from the local beach